michaellrowley/png-cmd/SECURITY.md

 practical perspective however some issues are acknowledged and their impact accepted as a cost of using the program, therefore the following assumptions are made:

 -  The files being submitted are secure from malicious content.

 -  The path being supplied (and all accompanying arguments) are benign in nature.

 -  This program is not run as sudo/root/administrator or with any unnecessary privileges.

 ## Fuzzing this project

-During development, AFL (Americal Fuzzy Lop) was used; a tool that was developed by Google and is now open-source - if you'd like to fuzz this project using AFL; there is a directory (``/AFL/``) that contains samples that can be used as a base for fuzzing (these can be found under ``/AFL/samples``) and an empty output directory (``/AFL/results``).
+During development, AFL (Americal Fuzzy Lop) was used; a tool that was developed by Google and is now open-source - if you'd like to fuzz this project using AFL there is a directory (``/AFL/``) that contains samples to be used as a base for fuzzing (these can be found under ``/AFL/samples``) and an empty output directory (``/AFL/results``).

 ```bash